-The serial EEPROM is required for adapter cards, but it is optional for implementations where the BIOS could load GUID and other system specific registers.
+The serial EEPROM is required for adapter cards, but it is optional for implementations where the BIOS is used to load GUID and other system-specific registers.

-NOTE: SDA and SCL should each be pulled up to 3.3 V through 2.7-k $\Omega$ resistors, and then connected to the EPROM's SDA and SCL terminals respectively (as is illustrated in Figure 7).
+SDA and SCL should each be pulled up to EEPROM $V{CC}$ through 2.7-k $\Omega$ resistors, and then connected to the EPROM's SDA and SCL terminals respectively (as illustrated in Figure 6).
 If no serial EEPROM is used, then both the SDA and SCL terminals should be connected to ground through 220- $\Omega$ pulldown resistors.

-Figure 7.
+Figure 6.
 Serial EEPROM

-If the EEPROM has a write enable terminal, it should be connected to 3.3 V with a pullup resistor.
-In addition, a jumper to GND should be connected in series with the pull up, as is illustrated in Figure 7.
+If the EEPROM has a write enable terminal, it should be connected to EEPROM $V{CC}$ with a pullup resistor.
+In addition, a jumper to GND should be connected in series the pullup, as is illustrated in Figure 6.
 This allows the EEPROM to be write-enabled and write-disabled.